mamba2410/picowalker/docs/DESIGN.md

 I would like for multiple types of component to be supported in the future, since some may be easier to get a hold of than others, but for now getting a prototype is the goal.

-## What does the code need to emulate?

-- Mainly the IR comms.
-Want a seamless communication with the games and the walker.
-- Pokemon/items/routes consistency with the games.
-- Minigames and micro-apps.
-- Uh some other stuff that I can't think of right now.

 ## Wiring diagram

 ```raw